bfroggio/screm/README.md

 ### Does this work on any operating systems besides Windows?

 No. Not at the moment at least.
 The library I'm using for capturing global keyboard shortcuts is Windows-specific and my use case only involves Windows.

+### Why does the program instantly crash when I open `screm.exe`?

+You likely don't have a valid `config.toml` created.
+Try running the program with `go run main.go` to get a more helpful error.